An asymptotic distribution theory for Eulerian recurrences with applications: Applications I:

 In the context of random staircase tableaux, these polynomials were also examined in detail by Hitczenko and Janson \cite{Hitczenko2014}, where they derived not only a CLT but also an LLT.
 Moreover, they also address the situation when $p$ and $q$ may become large with $n$.

-\paragraph{Euler-Frobenius numbers.} Dwyer \cite{Dwyer1940} studied $\mathscr{A}(p,1,1)$, referred to as the ``cumulative numbers'' but better known later as the Euler-Frobenius numbers; see for example \cite{Gawronski2013, Janson2013, Riordan1958} and the references therein.
+\paragraph{Euler-Frobenius numbers} Dwyer \cite{Dwyer1940} studied $\mathscr{A}(p,1,1)$, referred to as the ``cumulative numbers'' but better known later as the Euler-Frobenius numbers; see for example \cite{Gawronski2013, Harris1994, Janson2013, Riordan1958} and the references therein.
 They are called \emph{non-central Eulerian numbers} in \cite[p.\ 538]{Charalambides2002}.
 The coefficients of such polynomials are nonnegative if $p\in[0,1]$; see also \cite{Foulkes1980,Kaplansky1946}.
-The asymptotic normality $\mathscr{N}\lpa{\frac12n,\frac1{12}n}$ of the coefficients is proved in \cite{Clark1998,Gawronski2013, Janson2013} by different approaches.
-A local limit theorem in the form of asymptotic expansion is derived in \cite{Gawronski2013}; note that while their expansion is correct, the expression given in \cite[Corollary 4.4]{Gawronski2013} is not, as corrected in \cite{Janson2013}.
-On the other hand, an asymptotic expansion for $p=0$ (Eulerian numbers) was previously derived in the Ph.D.
+The asymptotic normality $\mathscr{N}\lpa{\frac12n,\frac1{12}n}$ of the coefficients is first proved in \cite{Harris1994} and later in \cite{Clark1998, Gawronski2013, Janson2013} by different approaches; see also \cite{Gawronski2013, Harris1994, Hwang1994, Janson2013} for local limit theorems.
+In particular, an asymptotic expansion for $p=0$ (Eulerian numbers) was derived in the Ph.D.
 Thesis of the first author \cite[p.\ 76]{Hwang1994}, the approach there being based on a framework of quasi-powers \cite{Flajolet2009, Hwang1998} and a direct Fourier analysis.

 This class of polynomials is more useful than it seems because the coefficients of any polynomial of type $\mathscr{A}(p,q,1)$ with $q>0$ have the same distribution as $\mathscr{A}(\frac pq,1,1)$, which has nonnegative coefficients when $0\le p\le q$; see \cite{Janson2013} for details.